evnik/XcodeRN/Xcode12Beta3.md

 *   Swift Packages may not respect the “Build Active Architecture Only” project build setting.
 (64344067)

-    **Workaround**: Use the “Any iOS Device (arm64)”, “Any watchOS Device”, or “Any tvOS Device” destination to build for all applicable devices.
+    **Workaround**: Use the “Any Mac”, “Any iOS Device (arm64)”, “Any watchOS Device”, or “Any tvOS Device” destination to build for all applicable devices.

 ### Testing